ssenmosip/mosip-temp-documentation/First-User-Registration-and-Onboarding.md

-To generate the first UIN in MOSIP eco-system, refer below for the process.
+To generate the first UIN in MOSIP eco-system, refer below for the process:

 ### 1. Register first user in LDAP:
 1. Create Roles in LDAP.
 For example, Registration Processor, Supervisor, etc.